The Rev. Jim Mitulski was welcomed into the Congregational Church of Belmont family on Feb. 1, 2023.

 In addition to the piano, he plays organ, fortepiano, harpsichord, timpani, marimba and several other percussion instruments.
 He studied piano with the late Joann Pruitt and Professor Gwendolyn Mok and has had master classes with Stephen Hough, Vladimir Viardo, and the late historical music guru Laurette Goldberg.
 He plays an eclectic variety of standard classical repertoire, forgotten gems, and colorful 20th century composers.

+Outside of work, Lea continues to enjoy learning about a variety of topics, particularly language and linguistics.
+Other than English, she speaks Greek, French, and Spanish on a conversational level.
 She also enjoys music and singing, plays a variety of percussion instruments, and is an accomplished writer who has contributed to several publications.